Featured Content Domain Mapping Support

 I think I've got the Domain Mapping plugin issues worked out.
 The post permalinks were just as easy as you described above, but the blog url was much harder.
 No matter what I tried I just couldn't get it to pick up the filters from Domain Mapping.
 I ended up falling back on

 switch_to_blog() in the static helper class to update the 'siteurl' attribute when MS has been enabled.

 I've updated the Github issue and pushed the new code to the 1.0.x branch if you wan to take a look:

 I'm gonna need a little refresher, after the original reporter on Github has a chance to do a little testing, on how to merge these changes into master/svn and then tagging for a 1.0.1 release to the plugin repo.

-#8 Updated by Dominic Giglio almost 9 years ago
+#8 Updated by Dominic Giglio over 9 years ago

 I'm not hearing back from the OP on the Domain Mapping issue for Featured Content, so I'd like to just push the latest changes and release 1.0.1.
 I don't think any of the code I added is going to break stuff.
 At best it resolves their issue and at worst it just doesn't.
 I think I have a pretty good understanding of how to handle this release but I'd like to get your confirmation if I could please.

 I've been developing in a 1.0.x branch similar to our commons workflow.
 I've committed all the changes I'd like to include in 1.0.1, except changing the version tag.
 I believe what I need to do is this:

 - bump version numbers in 1.0.x to 1.0.1

 - checkout master and merge in 1.0.x changes